vaughnrichard/corkboard/README.md

 ## How to Use
 1. Install

-  Installation can be done by downloading the files and then loading them through the temporary extensions feature (go to about:debugging#/runtime/this-firefox).
+- Installation can be done by downloading the files and then loading them through the temporary extensions feature (go to about:debugging#/runtime/this-firefox).
 This project is only guaranteed to work on Firefox (version >=126.0) at this moment.

 2. Visit Pages

-  As you visit pages, this extension will collect elements in the background.
+- As you visit pages, this extension will collect elements in the background.

 3. View Collage

-  When you want to view the collage all you have to do is navigate to the extension pop-up and select the "View Collage" button.
+- When you want to view the collage all you have to do is navigate to the extension pop-up and select the "View Collage" button.
 This will bring you to a new HTML page and generate the collage on it.
 The pop-up can be found on the extensions tab on the tool bar (the puzzle piece next to the profile button on the Firefox browser).
 Clicking this will display the `Corkboard` extension - clicking this yields the pop-up.

-  While viewing the collage, the windows may be temporarily hidden by clicking the red boxed in the top right of their boxes.
+- While viewing the collage, the windows may be temporarily hidden by clicking the red boxed in the top right of their boxes.

+- Any box may be clicked in order to go to the website the image was source from.

 4. Clear Elements

-  When your collage is getting too cluttered, there's an element you do not want, or you just want a fresh start you may clear the collage.
+- When your collage is getting too cluttered, there's an element you do not want, or you just want a fresh start you may clear the collage.
 This can be done by accessing the pop-up and selecting the "Clear Elements" button.